 Marks was most likely already constructing, if not finished, our subject when he purchased the property.
-I surmise this because the his deed from the Mrs. Barnard is for the land but Marks’ deed to Marshall & Josephine Purrington, dated 14 days later, is for land and buildings.
-Even today, that would be a challenging, if not impossible, time line.
+I surmise this because his deed from Mrs. Barnard is for the land but Marks’ deed to Marshall & Josephine Purrington, dated 14 days later, is for land and buildings.
+Even today, that would be a challenging, if not impossible, timeline.

 Marshall and Josephine Purrington married in Bath Maine in 1980.
 They were both 30 years old.
 Marshall had grown up in Bowdoin and Josephine in Bath.
 They had 2 daughters one of which died in infancy.
 Marshall worked as a cashier for the Chapman National Bank in the Oxford Building on Middle Street.
 Sadly, Josephine died of tuberculosis in June of 1901.
 Marshall sold our subject in May of 1902 and moved to Cumberland Avenue.
 In 1903, he married Josephine’s younger sister Angela.
 The purchaser of 70 Ashmont Street in 1902 was Fred J Chipman.

 Fred Chipman was from Raymond.
 In 1894, he married Mattie Manchester of North Windham.
 They had two children, Phyllis and Helen before Mattie died of tuberculosis in 1899.
 Fred then married Addie Cram, who was also from North Windham, and only 18 years old, in December of 1902, 5 months after he purchased 70 Ashmont Street.
 They had 2 children, Gladys in 1907 and Fred Jr. in 1910.
 Phyllis Chipman died in 1913.
 Helen married Murdoch Maclean in 1923.
 Gladys married Herman Dobson in 1934.
 Fred Jr. married Lucia Gardner in 1941.